Monarchies in the Americas: Succession laws

-Before 28 October 2011, the succession order in the Commonwealth realms, as well as those British overseas territories in the Americas, adhered to male-preference cognatic primogeniture, by which succession passed first to an individual's sons, in order of birth, and subsequently to daughters, again in order of birth.
-However, following the legislative changes giving effect to the Perth Agreement, succession is by absolute primogeniture for those born after 28 October 2011, whereby the eldest child inherits the throne regardless of gender.
-As these states share the person of their monarch with other countries, all with legislative independence, the change was implemented only once the necessary legal processes were completed in each realm.
-Those possessions under the Danish and Dutch crowns already adhere to absolute primogeniture.
+Succession in the American Commonwealth realms, as well as the British overseas territories in the region, has generally followed the rules of the succession to the British throne.
+Succession was via male-preference cognatic primogeniture before 2011.
+By these rules, succession passed first to the monarch's sons, in order of birth, and, subsequently, to daughters, again in order of birth.
+The succession laws were changed between 2011 and 2015, following the Perth Agreement, in which the realms agreed succession would be by absolute primogeniture for those born after 28 October 2011, whereby the eldest child inherits the throne, regardless of gender.
+The change was implemented only once the necessary legal processes were completed in each Commonwealth realm.